ONTAP 9 Manuals ( CA08871-402 )

 You must use aggregate-level encryption if you plan to perform inline or background aggregate-level deduplication.
 Aggregate-level deduplication is otherwise not supported by VE.

-Beginning with ONTAP 9.7, aggregate and volume encryption is enabled by default if you have a volume encryption (VE) license and use an onboard or external key manager.
+Aggregate and volume encryption is enabled by default if you have a volume encryption (VE) license and use an onboard or external key manager.

 VE and AE volumes can coexist on the same aggregate.
 Volumes encrypted under aggregate-level encryption are AE volumes by default.
 You can override the default when you encrypt the volume.